Privacy Policy

 | Security monitoring and fraud prevention | Article 6(1)(f) — legitimate interests |

-| Analytics cookies | Article 6(1)(a) — consent |
+| Analytics cookies | Article 6(1)(a) — consent, if optional analytics are introduced in future |

 | Responding to legal obligations | Article 6(1)(c) — legal obligation |